Past exhibition: 22 March – 2 November 2014

-The Colourful World of Kaffe Fassett showcases how Kaffe lives by his maxim to find colour in a grey world.
-Designed by celebrated theatrical designer Johan Engels, the exhibition promises to be as colourful as the dazzling pieces on display.
-Over one hundred sumptuous works of textile art – a kaleidoscope of knitwear, needlepoint, beading, and quilts – will be on display in the dramatic exhibition alongside vibrant mosaics and still life paintings by the Fassett.
+The Colourful World of Kaffe Fassett showcased how Kaffe lives by his maxim to find colour in a grey world.
+Designed by celebrated theatrical designer Johan Engels, the exhibition galleries were a blaze of colour with dazzling pieces on display.
+Over one hundred sumptuous works of textile art – a kaleidoscope of knitwear, needlepoint, beading, and quilts – were displayed in this dramatic exhibition alongside vibrant mosaics and still life paintings by Kaffe Fassett.
 Nearly all the objects on view are from Kaffe’s personal collection – the much-loved pieces that surround him as he creates.
-The cornucopia of works on view thus offers a glimpse of the private man behind the public façade.
+The cornucopia of works on view thus offered a glimpse of the private man behind the public façade.

-The exhibition features works spanning Kaffe’s creative life, including drawings he made as a boy in California.
+The exhibition featured works spanning Kaffe’s creative life, including drawings he made as a boy in California.
 These monochrome pictures are a far cry from the explosions of colour that made Kaffe a household name from the 1970s as one of the great practitioners of contemporary craft.
-Visitors to the exhibition will discover zones, each showcasing a variety of materials by colour, from knitted shawls to gorgeous coats inspired by Shakespearean heroines, and cushions decorated with his detailed needlepoint designs.
+Visitors to the exhibition discovered coloured zones, each showcasing a variety of materials by colour, from knitted shawls to gorgeous coats inspired by Shakespearean heroines, and cushions decorated with his detailed needlepoint designs.

 Having captivated generations and transformed the textile industry, it is only fitting that Kaffe – an American in Britain – should return to the Museum which so inspired him during those halcyon days in the early sixties.
-Complementing the exhibition will be exquisite pen drawings that Kaffe made of the American Museum’s popular Period Rooms in 1964 on display in Claverton Manor.
-These delicate room portraits have not been exhibited to the public before and are a reminder that Kaffe began his career in the visual arts as a painter and illustrator.
+Complementing the exhibition were exquisite pen drawings that Kaffe made of the American Museum’s popular Period Rooms in 1964 on display in Claverton Manor.
+These delicate room portraits had not been exhibited to the public before and were a reminder that Kaffe began his career in the visual arts as a painter and illustrator.
 Four years after making these drawings, Kaffe went to Scotland where he became enthralled by the hand-dyed woollen yarns he discovered there.
 On the long train journey home, he persuaded one of his travelling companions to teach him to knit.
-The rest, as they say, is history – a captivating story of a life lived in colour, which is celebrated at the American Museum during its 2014 season.
+The rest, as they say, is history – a captivating story of a life lived in colour, brightly celebrated at the American Museum during its 2014 season.